farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_01_Lab1_Ex2_PIM_Workflows.md

     - members are assigned as active to this role
     - eligible members activate this role

     For each activity, a **Role assignment alert** can be sent.
-Beside sending this alert notification email to the default admin, Holly wants the **Role assignment alert** sent to the MOD administrator account. <br/>
+Besides sending this alert notification email to the default admin, Holly wants the **Role assignment alert** sent to the MOD administrator account. <br/>

     In the **Additional recipients** field for each of the three instances of the **Role assignment alert**, enter the MOD administrator's email ID of **admin@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider).